HelpDesk automated workflows - overview video

 Adding workflows

-Before you start adding your new workflow, pay attention to the order in which you create automated workflows, as they’re ordered by creation sequence, so the workflow created first will be executed first.
+Before you start adding your new workflow, pay attention to the order in which you create workflows, as they’re ordered by creation sequence, so the operational flow created first will be executed first.

 To create your workflow, click the “Add workflow” button.